anounyym1/KawaTech/README.md

 # KawaTech
-Mostly notes for low end conference live streaming
+Mostly notes for low end conference live streaming.

+See wiki for more info.